Mercy Seal banner

 Teamwork

-Although scholars are broken up into groups named after scientists, they are part of one large team and always feel free to ask for assistants from the teachers and/or student aides.
+Although scholars are broken up into groups named after scientists, they are part of one large team and always feel free to ask for assistance from the teachers and teaching assistants.

 For the final project, each group must do their best to model their problem and present their solution.